Poetry Route River Flows

 Although the societal justification for new and urgent spaces of communication, participation and knowledge creation in times of conflicts over natural resources, sustainability issues, and climate change adaptation is widely recognized, it is not yet aligned with the training of professionals involved.
 Themes like agricultural art, creative complexity, learning by designed confusion or poetry for transformation are not yet found in the curricula of the life sciences.

-The research group ‘Community resilience, participation and social learning’ of the professorship Sustainable River Management at Van Hall Larenstein University of Applied Sciences, the Netherlands explores the contribution of community art and visual arts in relation to complex public participation processes in a context of sustainability.
+The research group ‘Community resilience, participation and social learning’ of the professorship Sustainable River Management, based at the Van Hall Larenstein University of Applied Sciences in the Netherlands, explores the contribution of community art and visual arts in relation to complex public participation processes in a context of sustainability.
 To that end, the research group cooperates with the Dutch nature foundation Natuurmonumenten.
 In June 2017, a ‘Media design for Social Change’ course was organized for international students of the MSc course Management of Development, who all have functions, related to agricultural knowledge and governance systems in their home countries.
-Students gained exposure to graphic design; painting, theatre, poetry and processes of supporting community resilience, participation, and social learning.
+Students gained exposure to graphic design; painting, theater, poetry and processes of supporting community resilience, participation, and social learning.
 The experiences were put in practice in a community art project with Natuurmonumenten.

 - Display at the Participation Matters exhibition